atreyasha/spp-explainability/docs/develop.md

             1.  report time complexities of the simplification process as well as compression where possible

-            2.  add TikZ visualization of new computational graph
+            2.  show TikZ visualization of regex computational graph and try to add labels to segments if this makes explanations easier

             3.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment

-    3. SoPa++ training setup
+    4. SoPa++ training setup

         1.  talk about GloVe embeddings, lowercasing and other important things